winitzki/scall/tutorial/programming_dhall.md

             in ca r farr
 ```

-### Generic Church encoding
+### Generic forms of Church encoding

-Dhall's type system is powerful enough to be able to express the Church encoding's type generically, as a function of the recursion scheme.
+Dhall's type system is powerful enough to be able to express the Church encoding's type generically, as a function of an arbitrary recursion scheme.

 For simple types: